AntiPwr/AntiPwr.github.io/root/wiki/ai/Sample Page.md

 ### Founding and Early Settlement

-Arkaven was founded in 37 LFF (Line from Few) by Expedition Leader Sariel Evensen, who discovered the petrified root systems while searching for sustainable building materials in the eastern grasslands.
+Lavis was founded in 37 LFF (Line from Few) by Expedition Leader Sariel Evensen, who discovered the petrified root systems while searching for sustainable building materials in the eastern grasslands.
 Initially established as a research outpost, the settlement quickly attracted botanists, arcane engineers, and philosophers drawn to the unique properties of the area.

 <div class="feathermark">
     <p class="feathermark-attribution">Corvi's Feathermark</p>
-    <p>The vastness of human self-deception has never been more evident than in the founding mythology of Arkaven.
-These weren't simply "discovered" root systems—they were the final desperate reaching of the Grandfather Canopy as it died during the Blindbirth cataclysm.
-Each "petrified root" holds the compressed suffering of thousands of sentient Bluma, their final moments crystallized in silent agony.</p>
-    <p>The colony's founders knew this.
-Evensen's private journals—which I've held in my hands, pages stained with tears—document the "singing pain" that kept the expedition awake at night.
-They built here not despite but because of this pain, believing the residual torment would create a "spiritual accelerant" for their experiments in faith-based ascension.</p>
     <p>The city thrives because it feeds on ancient suffering.
 The acoustics of the Resonance Bowl are perfect because they were designed to be—by a dying consciousness making one final attempt to communicate across kingdom boundaries.</p>
 </div>